 During the free look period, research the life insurance company, review the fine print of your policy, and double-check to make sure you can’t find a better deal somewhere else.

 If you decide to cancel your policy within the allotted time, contact your agent if you have one or the insurance company directly.
 Make sure you get the dates right, because if you cancel after the period ends, you’ll lose the initial premium you paid.

 Canceling Term Life Insurance

 Term insurance is the most straightforward form of life insurance, and canceling it is as easy as cutting off your monthly payments.
-You may be able to do this by logging into your online account and removing the payment information or, if you make payments manually, skipping your next one.
+You may be able to do this by logging into your online account and removing the payment information or, if you make payments in person or by mail, skipping your next one.

 Life insurance policies usually have a grace period of 31 days after your payment is due, so if you change your mind and want to keep the policy, you can maintain it by getting caught up on payments.
 You’ll also continue to have coverage during that time.

 Some states, such as New York (90 days) and California (60 days), have extended the grace period for missing life and other insurance payments as a result of the COVID-19 pandemic.